akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-console/index.md

 #### Conclusion

 You have successfully deployed a simple hello world application using Console.
-Other deployments are also the same, only the SDL file along with docker image and resources is to be configured as per the need.
+Follow similar flow for other deployments, only the SDL file along with docker image and resources is to be configured as per the need.